bundlesorg/core/README.md

 To provide clarity, the following terms are used as follows:

 -   _Bundles_ (capitalized): The core package / tool for Bundles.
 -   _bundles_: Results compiled by Bundles.
 More specifically this refers to the `results.bundles` returned by `Bundles`.
 This may also refer to `config.bundles`, which eventually turns into `results.bundles`.
 -   _bundle (noun)_: A single or specific result compiled by Bundles.
 An item in the `results.bundles` Array (i.e., `results.bundles[n]`). `bundle` may also refer to the command which runs Bundles on the CLI.
 -   _bundle (verb)_: The process of running input through a series of `bundlers` to achieve a desired output. `bundle` on the CLI is also an alias to
 -   _bundler_: A simple JavaScript function which Bundles uses to process / compile input however you like.
 Without `bundlers`, Bundles will simply output source input.
 With `bundlers`, Bundles can output just about anything you want.
 -   _config_: Refers to user configuration.
     -   _global config_: Refers to the global `config` Object.
     -   _bundles config_: Refers to `config.bundles`.
     -   _bundle config_: Refers to a specific bundle, i.e., `config.bundles[n]`.

 ## Install

-It is recommended to install bundles globally:
+Install globally (_recommended_):

 ```sh
 npm install @bundles/core -g
 ```

-Though you can install as a local dependency:
+or locally:

 ```sh
 npm install @bundles/core -D
 ```

 ## Usage

-Bundles can be run in Node:

 **Node:**